jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Why not make it so.

-That means despite the lofty goals the Techvolution series is setting out to achieve, we are only adding some of our scientific knowledge to the foundational questions Socrates first posed about human civilization.
+Despite the lofty goals the Techvolution series is setting out to achieve, we are only adding some of our scientific knowledge to the foundational questions Socrates first posed about human civilization.

-That way, we'll correct the path we've been living by applying evolutionary thinking to understand how civilizations adapt to technological change.
+That way, we'll correct the path we've been living by applying evolutionary thinking to understand how civilizations adapt via technological change.
 This will help us consciously guide our civilization's evolution toward a future where people will no longer have to ask "what is justice" because they'll instead be intentionally building it.

 ===